 Unfortunately, that perfect fit can be tough to get.
-Not only that, but often it can become uncomfortable having earphones in your ears for long periods of time can get seriously uncomfortable.
+Not only that, but having earphones in your ears for long periods of time can get seriously uncomfortable.

-Comply Foam T-100 Review
+Comply Foam Isolation T-100 Review

-What makes the tips from Comply Foam different from what you get with your earphones is that they are made with a super soft memory foam.
+What makes the tips from Comply Foam different from what you get with your earphones is that they’re made with super-soft memory foam.

 Finding the Perfect Match

-With so many different brands and types of earphones, you’ll need to find the right set of Comply Foam tips to match what you have.
-Using their handy “Comply Tip Finder” to first enter the brand, then the model, it’s a snap.
+With so many different brands and types of earphones, you’ll need to find the right set of Comply Foam tips to match the gear you have.
+That’s where the handy “Comply Tip Finder” comes in, where you first enter the brand, then the model.
+It’s a snap.

 First, remove your old sleeves, being careful not to break the stems.
-I find that gently moving the old tips up the stem a couple of millimeters at a time on each side tends to be the fastest and safest approach.
+I found that gently moving the old tips up the stem a couple of millimeters at a time on each side tended to be the fastest and safest approach.

 Fit and Sound